 Dr. Segall has studied Tibetan Buddhism, Theravada Buddhism, Buddhist Psychology and the writings of Eihei Dogen with scholars Jan Willis, Peter Harvey, Andrew Olendzki, and Taigen Dan Leighton.
 In 1996 he completed a professional internship at Jon Kabat-Zinn’s Center for Mindfulness.
 In 2017 he completed the New York Zen Center for Contemplative Care’s Foundations in Contemplative Care program.

-Dr. Segall’s publications include Encountering Buddhism: Western Psychology and Buddhist Teachings (SUNY Press, 2003) and Buddhism and Human Flourishing: A Modern Western Perspective (Palgrave MacMillan, 2020) as well as articles in Tricycle, Turning Wheel, the Journal of Humanistic Psychology, and the Journal of Transpersonal Psychology.
-He is the science writer for the Mindfulness Research Monthly and volunteers as a chaplain associate at White Plains Hospital.
-Since 2010, Dr. Segall’s blog, The Existential Buddhist, has covered topics on Buddhist philosophy, practice, ethics, history, art, and social engagement.
+Dr. Segall’s publications include Encountering Buddhism: Western Psychology and Buddhist Teachings (SUNY Press, 2003), Buddhism and Human Flourishing: A Modern Western Perspective (Palgrave MacMillan, 2020), and Living Zen: A Practical Guide to a Balanced Existence (Rockridge, 2020) as well as articles in Tricycle, Turning Wheel, The Humanistic Psychologist, and the Journal of Transpersonal Psychology.
+He is the science writer for the Mindfulness Research Monthly.
+Since 2010, Dr. Segall’s blog, The Existential Buddhist, covers topics on Buddhist philosophy, practice, ethics, history, art, and social engagement.